 Are prayers for married couples necessary?
 If you want to fulfill God's purpose in your life and your marriage, then yes marriage prayers are absolutely necessary.

 Your prayers for your marriage are going to be the agent that creates stronger unity between you and God and you and your spouse.

 The trick to marriage is understanding what separates the long and successful marriages from those that struggle.
-In my experience, there are two traits that the successful, happy marriage have that the marriages that struggle fail to possess.
+In my experience, there are two traits that a successful, happy marriage has that the marriages that struggle fail to possess.

 Affiliate disclosure note: This post contains affiliate links.
 If you make a purchase through one of our links, we may receive a small commission, at no cost to you.

 One is how the couple strives to use prayer on a daily basis to build a solid marriage foundation.
 The other is how the couple handles the difficult times in their marriage.